Álvaro Zardoni: Art career

-His work can be found in private collections in Mexico City, Miami, Los Angeles, Chicago, Boston, New York, Minneapolis, Portland, Eugene, Seattle, Bogota, Buenos Aires, Stuttgart, Vienna, Rotterdam, Lisbon, Madrid, Milan, Paris and London.
+His work can be found in private collections in Mexico City, Miami, Los Angeles, Chicago, Boston, New York, Minneapolis, Portland, Eugene, Seattle, Bogotá, Buenos Aires, Stuttgart, Vienna, Rotterdam, Lisbon, Madrid, Milan, Paris and London.

 He is represented in Mexico by Galleria Dante in Puerto Vallarta and Ismos in Mexico City.

 Artistry

 Zardoni is a self-taught sculptor learning with different materials but today works almost exclusively in bronze.
 He says that he is somewhat influenced by artist Louise Nevelson, admiring her sacrifices to become an artist, but his work is more figurative.
 Other sculptors he has studied include Auguste Rodin, Aristide Maillol, Camille Claudel, Josep Clarà, Josep Maria Subirachs, Arno Breker, Robert Graham and Javier Marín but he is not sure if their influence can be seen in his work.

 His sculpture is figurative and of small size, usually accompanied by various commons objects to reinforce the central theme.
 These include horns, headpieces, and accessories and hairstyles.
 His work has been described as academic and classic yet contemporary.
 His works are classic in the sense that they generally refer to mythology and characters from literature and legends.
 The addition of common objects makes them contemporary.

 There is always a psychological or emotional aspect to his work.
 His themes center on the human form with emphasis on the face, which express emotions, the soul and psychological conditions, always with humor and irony.
 He states that “Every wink, every wrinkle expresses something and nothing is gratuitous; the face is the facade of who we are; the rest of the body is a cover and the face is the business card, a tool with rich expression without equal which permits an artist to express the emotions of being; a look, a wrinkle, the face expresses the feelings of the soul.
 His faces can be somewhat androgynous but he almost never depicts women in his work.
 The general features of the faces are similar but the minor changes in expression make the pieces distinct.
 He says he does not like caricatures and prefers more subtle and realistic expressions.
 Although he generally works from photographs he collects from various sources, a number of the works appear similar to his own face.